artem-nefedov/cmp-jira-issues.nvim/README.md

 You can change the behavior by implementing your own caching mechanics using `get_cache` and `set_cache` callbacks.
 To disable cache completely, pass `get_cache` function that always returns `nil`.

+## Troubleshooting

+If curl doesn't return correct results, debug it by running it in local shell with the same arguments as seen in [config.lua](lua/cmp-jira-issues/config.lua).